cosmos/cosmos-sdk/docs/architecture/adr-067-simulator-v2.md

 * Allowing a simulation to stop and resume from a given block height.
 * Simulation liveness of each validator per-block.

+From an application developer's perspective, they will only need to provide the modules to be used in the simulator and the manager will take care of the rest.
+In addition, they will not need to write their own simulation test(s), e.g. non-determinism, multi-seed, etc..., as the manager will provide these as well.

 ### Backwards Compatibility

 The new simulator package will not naturally not be backwards compatible with the